UoB-COMSM0110/2024-group-13/READMEReport.md

 ![FocusGroup](https://github.com/UoB-COMSM0110/2024-group-13/assets/145793563/f83fe200-81da-4613-bd72-e882805ea2f1)

-*Focus group question and answers.*
+*Focus group questions and answers.*

 The feedback from the focus group was valuable in showing personal user experience.
 It also highlighted that our twist to the traditional Pac-Man was evident, however, thematic analysis described below led to a number of features that we were able to implement:
 1. Enhance Gameplay Experience